Texicon

 • If a contestant wants to submit an entry for display in the case, this is acceptable as long as space permits and there is a

 note with the piece that says “For Display Only”.
-Display only pieces will not be included in the judging process.
+Display only pieces will not be included in the judging.

 Judging

-• There will be 4 judges for the 2013 Texicon painting competition.
-All are qualified and impartial judges.
-In case of a tie, one
+• There will be 3 judges for the 2015 Texicon painting competition.
+All judges are qualified and impartial.
+Judges may not

 • Texicon's attendees will be able to submit a Judge Scoring form, where they will be able to participate in the judging.
 We